Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 Soulseek Integration (Optional)

 MusicGrabber can search slskd (a Soulseek daemon) for higher quality sources.
-When configured, search results from both YouTube and Soulseek are displayed, sorted by quality; FLAC files from Soulseek appear at the top.
+When enabled, search results from YouTube and Soulseek are shown together, ranked by quality; FLAC files from Soulseek appear at the top.

 environment: